 Also, non-mandatory schools like kindergarten can become quite expensive.
 There are some deductions, but the base cost is very high.
 If you are concerned, you should learn more about kindergarten in Switzerland.

 Healthcare is another thing that is very expensive in Switzerland.
 Here, health insurance is mandatory.
 Every member of your household will have to pay for health insurance.
 It can quickly go for 300 CHF per person and month.

-Together my wife and I pay close to 800 CHF per month in health insurance.
-And we still have to pay almost everything ourselves because of our high deductible.
+My wife and I pay close to 800 CHF per month for health insurance.
+And we still have to pay almost everything because of our high deductible.

 You can learn more in my guide to health insurance in Switzerland.

 One reason that many people say that Switzerland is so costly is that tourism in Switzerland is expensive.

 I already mentioned that restaurants are costly.
 It is already bad for tourists.
 But hotels are also expensive.
 In most cities, even cheap ones, it is complicated to find a hotel below 150 CHF per night.
 And some hotels are much more expensive than that.